-The input signal to the analog-to-digital converter is selected by J8, which selects the input voltage range as well as enabling or disabling gain if in bipolar mode.
+The input signal to the analog-to-digital converter is selected by J8, a header of two rows on 0.100 inch centers.
+J8, along with J7, selects the input voltage range as well as enabling or disabling gain.
 It is often desirable to leave gain enabled, even if only a gain of 1 is used.